Skip to content

 jeka.properties

-# Create an extra jar suffixed with 'all*
+# Produce an extra shaded jar suffixed with '-all'

 @project.pack.shadeJarClassifier=all